 There may be various parties who can be held liable for medical malpractice in the state of California.
 Understanding who can be held responsible is crucial for injured patients seeking financial compensation for their losses.
 The legal system recognizes that multiple parties may share liability when medical negligence occurs.

-First, any medical professional who performs below the acceptable standard of medical care will likely face a malpractice lawsuit from any person harmed by their actions.
-This can include a wide range of medical professionals and healthcare providers, such as doctors and physicians of all specialties, surgeons, registered nurses and nurse practitioners, physician’s assistants, anesthesiologists, radiologists, paramedics and EMTs, optometrists and ophthalmologists, dentists and oral surgeons, pharmacists, physical therapists, and other licensed medical providers.
+Any medical professional who performs below the acceptable standard of medical care will likely face a malpractice lawsuit from any person harmed by their actions.
+This can include doctors and physicians of all specialties, surgeons, registered nurses and nurse practitioners, physician’s assistants, anesthesiologists, radiologists, paramedics and EMTs, optometrists and ophthalmologists, dentists and oral surgeons, pharmacists, physical therapists, and other licensed medical providers.

 California’s Medical Malpractice Statute of Limitations

-In California, medical malpractice claims must generally be filed within three years from the date an injury occurs or within one year after a person discovers, or should have discovered, their injury – whichever of these dates comes first.
-This is known as the “discovery rule,” which recognizes that patients may not immediately realize they have been victims of medical negligence.
-For example, if a surgeon left a sponge inside your body during a 2020 surgery but you didn’t discover it until 2024, you would generally have one year from 2024 to file your malpractice lawsuit.
+In California, medical malpractice claims must generally be filed within three years from the date an injury occurs or within one year after a person discovers — or should have discovered — their injury, whichever comes first.
+This is known as the discovery rule, which recognizes that patients may not immediately realize they have been victims of medical negligence.

 However, the three-year absolute limit means that even if you discovered an injury five years after the negligent act, you would be barred from filing a lawsuit if more than three years have passed since the injury occurred.
 There are limited exceptions to this rule, such as cases involving fraud or intentional concealment by the healthcare provider, or situations where a foreign object was left in the patient’s body.